TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-hyperv-deployment-issues.md

 ### Issues with setting up an appliance

 **I am unable to allocate the recommended hardware configuration to the appliance while setting it up**

 The recommended [configuration](https://docs.microsoft.com/azure/migrate/migrate-appliance#appliance---hyper-v) is required for the appliance to support the discovery and assessment of the Hyper-V VMs.
 Providing less than recommended configuration may have an impact on one of these operations.

 **I have a mixed on-premises environment with VMware VMs, Hyper-V VMs and physical servers.
 Can I discover all these using one Azure Migrate appliance?**

-You need to set up separate appliances for each scenario- VMware/ Hyper-V/ Physical servers.
+You need to set up separate appliances for each scenario: VMware, Hyper-V, Physical servers.
 Each of the appliances can be registered to the same Azure Migrate project to assess the discovered servers together.

 **I don’t have enough resources to set up an appliance on-premises.
 Can I set up the appliance on an Azure VM?**